7 Ways To Start Your New Year Off Right

 In the fitness world, recovery hacks are all the rage.
 Cryo chambers, theraguns, ice baths, stretch labs and saunas are all trendy ways to help physically recover after challenging sessions.
 But we rarely apply the same mindset to other types of life events that deserve just as much focus on recovery.
 Allowing ourselves time to recover from immense stress, physical injury, emotional events and illnesses is an essential aspect of cultivating resilience.
 There are so many ways to implement this, but the most important thing is to take on the mindset that recovery is one of the core pillars of health – alongside exercise and nutrition – that we need to focus on.
 This can be as simple as taking probiotics after antibiotic use or as big as investing in therapy after an emotional event – the key is acknowledging that investment in recovery is an investment in future energy and well-being.

 Love the food you eat

 The food we eat has an enormous impact on health and disease.
 But beyond its role in health, food is one of life’s great pleasures, which is why finding health-promoting foods that you love to eat AND that make you feel great is so important.
-If you need inspiration, we’ve just launched a new nutrition programme with over 90 recipes designed to make you feel great without compromising on taste.
+If you need inspiration, we’ve just launched a new easy-to-follow holistic programme to support your gut health with over 60 recipes designed to make you feel great, without compromising on taste.